 COM 298 Topics in Speech and Dramatic Arts.
 1-3 cr.
 The nature and subject of this course will be announced in the timetable.
-Prerequisite: sophomore standing plus one other course in related area and consent of instructor.
+Prerequisite: May be determined by the individual instructor.
 EL.

 COM 299 Independent Studies.
 1-3 cr.
 Readings, reports, papers, or projects to be determined by the individual instructor.
 Prerequisite: an introductory course in the area and consent of instructor.
 EL.